 So how about actual gameplay?
 I played Apex Legends, and the graphics were stunning and controls super responsive.
 Whether I was sliding down a mountain to ambush an opponent or blasting away enemies or punching them, the S23 Ultra never slowed down.
 Plus, I didn't notice the device get hot even after a half hour straight.

 It's also worth noting that the Galaxy S23 Ultra has a larger vapor cooling chamber than the Galaxy S22 Ultra, so you should see stronger sustained performance along with less heat.
+For that reason, the Galaxy S23 Ultra could be the best gaming phone out there, better than even purpose-built gaming handsets.

 Samsung Galaxy S23 Ultra battery life and charging